 Lighting matters a lot.
 If your light fixtures are dated, bringing them into this decade should make the top of your remodeling to-do list.
 Not only is this one of the easier (and relatively cheaper) projects you can take on, there’s also another …read more

+Bulb bases have threading which corresponds with the threading of the fitting in the light fixture.
 Much like a screw and bolt, these should fit together snugly to ensure a good connection and a secure fit of the bulb.

-Some bulbs, may seem to offer resistance when being installed, in this case, if the bulb doesn’t feel stuck or like it won’t turn at all, just take it slowly and watch for any obstructions.
+When a light bulb is not properly screwed into a light fixture, it can feel difficult to turn.
+This is most often because the threading was not properly lined up.
+In this case, do not force the light bulb to turn further.
+Instead, unscrew it and start over.
+Some bulbs, may seem to offer resistance when being installed.
+In this case, if the bulb doesn’t feel stuck or like it won’t turn at all, just take it slowly and watch for any obstructions.